alem-platform/foundation/http-curl/README.md

 - Prints the response from the server

 Notes:

-- You are not allowed to use the `net/http` package or external HTTP libraries.
-All requests must be handled via direct TCP connections.
+- All requests must be handled via direct TCP connections.

 - If no method is specified, GET is the default.
-- The program must send a POST request if data is provided with the `-d` or `--data` option
+- If data is provided with the `-d` or `--data` option and no method is specified, the program must send a POST request.
 - It must automatically follow up to 5 HTTP redirections (3xx status codes)

 Constraints: